galaxyproject/galaxy-hub/content/news/2023-04-25-themes-in-galaxy/index.md

 In order to make other parts of the UI themeable, all that has to be done is to replace the values with CSS variables, and the theming system will take care of the rest.

-## Making a theme
+## 🧑‍🎨 Making a Theme

 Where ever possible broad css shorthands are used (e.g. the `background` property instead of `background-color`).
 This allows for complex themes, like the pride theme, to use gradients and images.

-When creating your own theme, it can become very cumbersome to keep restarting the server and clearing the cache to see your changes in the browser.
+When creating your own theme, it can become very cumbersome to keep reloading the config and clearing the cache to see your changes in the browser.
-Instead I recommend using the browsers dev-tools.
+Instead you can use the browsers dev-tools.

 In Firefox you can access them under the Menu Icon in the top right -> More tools -> Web Developer tools, or via the keyboard shortcut `CTRL + SHIFT + I`.